-Most part-time, seasonal, and temporary (PST) employees earn service credit the same way.
-For example, if you are a PST employee who works 1,040 hours in a year (20 hours/week x 52 weeks) you earn 50% of a year of service credit (1,040 hours ÷ 2,080 hours).
-This formula took effect for PST employees on July 1, 1991, but exceptions apply to certain members who were PST employees before then.
-If you have questions about your service credit as a PST employee, contact the MainePERS Retirement Services Division.
-If you are receiving Workers' Compensation benefits, you must pay your MainePERS contributions based on the wages portion of your Workers' Compensation benefits in order to receive service credit during this period.
+If you are receiving Workers' Compensation benefits, you must pay MainePERS contributions based on the wages portion of your Workers' Compensation benefits in order to receive credit for service and/or earnings during this period.
 If you do not pay the required MainePERS contributions, interest will begin to accrue 30 days after you receive notification that contributions are due or from the end of the year in which the benefits were paid, whichever is sooner.